A REST Profile for the Model Context Protocol — Draft Proposal

 • Response field: next_cursor (string or null).
 A null value indicates no further results.

-6.3 Rate Limiting
+7.3 Rate Limiting

 Services SHOULD return 429 Too Many Requests with a Retry-After header when rate limits are exceeded.
 AI host applications MUST respect the Retry-After value before retrying.

-6.4 Streaming (Optional)
+7.4 Streaming (Optional)

 Endpoints that return long-running or incremental results MAY use Server-Sent Events (SSE).
 This is indicated by the response content type text/event-stream in the OpenAPI manifest.
+This aligns with MCP’s existing use of SSE in the Streamable HTTP transport.

 Streaming is OPTIONAL.
 Most tool endpoints will use standard request-response.